Rolling dates where the course can be joined throughout the year

 This module draws extensively on depth psychology and the field of contemporary wilderness rites of passage, exploring the significance of threshold crossings and ceremony and why these have been so important throughout the pre-modern human story.

-To read more about Module 2 please follow this link:
+To read more about The West please follow this link:

 Through our work together on the land we explore the role of community and nature-based practice in nourishing our resilience to engage with the magnitude of the challenges we are living through.
 The love of the North is the love of the ‘give away’ and what we find is that in giving our lives away, we ourselves are nourished.

-To read more about Module 3 please follow this link:
+To read more about The North please follow this link:

 The long Winter must at length give way to the freshness of Spring once again.
 In the cycle of the human journey this last stage is elderhood.
 Elderhood in this model is defined by an expanded sense of identity, and a deepening trust and surrender to the process of life or the mystery that holds us.
 An elder here is not just defined by years, but by the depth of their character and the quality of presence of who they are – others are inspired to live more fully simply through knowing them.
 In an eco-centric wheel, the elder’s identity and sense of spirituality includes the larger natural world and thus is an ecological identity.